 GeneCards Summary for DUSP1 Gene

 DUSP1 (Dual Specificity Phosphatase 1) is a Protein Coding gene.
-Diseases associated with DUSP1 include vaccinia and multiple cranial nerve palsy.
-Among its related pathways are MAPK signaling pathway and Immune System.
+Diseases associated with DUSP1 include vaccinia and amyotrophic lateral sclerosis 7.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include phosphatase activity and protein tyrosine/serine/threonine phosphatase activity.
 An important paralog of this gene is SSH1.

 UniProtKB/Swiss-Prot for DUSP1 Gene